arpith/slides2video/README.md

 Go script to create a video from slides and audio using ffmpeg.

 ## Usage
-Create a file called slideDurations.txt with each line looking like "imagePath imageDuration" (no quotes).
+Create a file called timestamps.txt with each line looking like "timestamp imagePath" (no quotes, timestamp in milliseconds).

 This script creates a video for each slide[1] then concatenates them[2] and finally adds the audio[3] to create finalVideo.mp4